HewlettPackard/oneview-chef/README.md

   end
   ```

   Note: The data hash is wrapped in a lazy block so that `node['oneview'][my_client.url]['Enclosure-Group-1']['uri']` will be set before the resource properties are parsed.
-However, the recommended way is to use the `enclosure_group` (name) property, where the uri will be fetched at runtime; this just shows how you can use `lazy` with the node attributes that are saved.
+However, the recommended way is to use the `enclosure_group` property, where the uri will be fetched at runtime; this just shows how you can use `lazy` with the node attributes that are saved.

  - **Delete a fibre channel network**